sovrin-foundation/protocol/dkms/DKMS Design and Architecture V3.md

 9. **DID phishing.** DKMS can only enable security, it cannot by itself prevent a malicious actor or agency sending malicious invitations to form malicious connections that appear to be legitimate connection invitations (section 10.9).

-# ACTION ITEMS FOR DKMS CONTRIBUTORS

-## To Be Assigned

-1. Add a section to V3 to discuss MITM attacks and protections.

-## MikeL

-1. Update all PUML diagrams:

-    1. Replace "recovery buddy" with “trustee”

-    2. Add the term "recovery connection" to describe the special ephemeral connection used during recovery.